-Alcohol can cause blood glucose levels to rise or lower, depending on how much you drink.
+Alcohol can cause blood glucose levels to rise or fall, depending on how much you drink.
 Some diabetes pills (including sulfonylureas and meglitinides) also lower blood glucose levels by stimulating the pancreas to make more insulin.
-Combining the blood-sugar lowering effects of the medication with alcohol can lead to hypoglycemia or “insulin shock,” which is a medical emergency.
+Combining the blood-sugar-lowering effects of the medication with alcohol can lead to hypoglycemia or “insulin shock,” which is a medical emergency.

 2. Alcohol prevents your liver from doing its job.

 When you drink alcohol, your liver has to work to remove it from your blood instead of working to regulate blood sugar.
 For this reason, you should never drink alcohol when your blood glucose is already low.

 3. Never drink alcohol on an empty stomach.